List of Outlaw Star characters: Gene Starwind

 Gene Starwind (ジーン･スターウインド, Jīn Sutāuindo) is a 20-year-old bounty hunter and the main protagonist of the series who developed a fear of space flight and a hatred of pirates during an attack when he was 14.
 This attack resulted in his father's death at the hands of a band of mercenaries led by Ron MacDougall.
 Gene was thrown into an escape pod moments before their ship exploded, and landed on Sentinel III where he would remain until the beginning of the series.
 While on Sentinel III, Gene met the much younger Jim Hawking and the two went into business, forming a company called Starwind and Hawking Enterprises.
 It is in this capacity that Gene comes into possession of the bio-android, Melfina, and the revolutionary XGP spaceship which he christens the "Outlaw Star."
 This ultimately brings him into conflict with the forces of the tyrannical Kei Pirate chieftain, Lord Hazanko, and the cutthroat MacDougall Brothers.

 Gene is a reckless thrill-seeker and lecherous womanizer who shamelessly flirts with almost every woman he meets.
 He would rather try to achieve his goals with a minimum of effort, and his brash attitude proves a continuous source of frustration to his partner, Jim.
 Despite his arrogant and immature nature, Gene does have a caring side to his personality and has proven himself capable of great acts of courage.
 After realizing Melfina had no recollection of her purpose or function, Gene promises to help her find her past and protects her from the various individuals in pursuit of her.
-Throughout the course of the series, he begins to develop feelings for her, but is hesitant to act on them for fear of making himself vulnerable.
+Throughout the course of the series, he begins to develop feelings for Melfina, but is reluctant to open up to her for fear of making himself vulnerable.

 Upon finally arriving at the Galactic Leyline, Gene comes to terms with his feelings with Melfina after she is forcibly removed to the center of the Leyline by its central computer.
 After being fatally wounded in a confrontation with Lord Hazanko, the Leyline transports his body to cyberspace so he can recover.
 There, he is reunited with Melfina who offers to grant him whatever his heart desires.
-Gene replies that there is nothing that the Leyline can give him and that all he really wants is for her to come back with him.
-When he asks Melfina what she wishes, she joyfully tells him that she too wants to return with him and be by his side forever.
+Gene replies that there is nothing that the Leyline can give him and all he really wants is for her to come back with him.
+When he asks Melfina what she desires, she joyfully tells him that she too wants to return with him and be by his side forever.
 Subsequently, the two share a long and passionate kiss before preparing to leave the Leyline.